islamAndAi/QURAN-NLP/readme.md

 1. Provided English translation of Quran in easy to use CSV format
 2. Used NLP to get top 100 words used in Quran
 3. Used sentiment analysis for each surah
+4. Text Summarization for Quran & each Surah
+5. Search Engine for Quran using Google USE (Universal Sentence Encoder)

 ![Top 100 most common words](topmost.png)